Graylog2/fpm-recipes/README.md

 The package builds are executed in isolated [Docker][docker] containers by using the [Vagrant Docker Provider][vagrant-docker].

+Please open an [issue](https://github.com/Graylog2/fpm-recipes/issues) if you run into any problems with the packages.

 ## Setup

 * Install [Vagrant][vagrant]